 FIX: Apps are Greyed Out and Underlined on Windows 10

-Press the Windows key + X to invoke the menu above the start button.
+1. Press the Windows key + X to open the menu above the Start button.
 Select Command Prompt (Admin) from the list.

-When the terminal appears, enter the following command and press ENTER to fix any issues with your Store app:
+2. When the command prompt opens, type the following command and press ENTER.
+This command will attempt to repair any issues with your Microsoft Store app:

 PowerShell -ExecutionPolicy Unrestricted -Command "& {$manifest = (Get-AppxPackage Microsoft.WindowsStore).InstallLocation + '\AppxManifest.xml' ; Add-AppxPackage -DisableDevelopmentMode -Register $manifest}"